Zaporizhzhia: 1991–present

+Russo-Ukrainian War

 During the 2014 Euromaidan regional state administration occupations, during protests against President Viktor Yanukovych, Zaporizhzhia's regional state administration building was occupied by 4,500 protesters, and there were clashes between Ukrainian and pro-Russian activists in April 2014.

 On 19 May 2016, the Verkhovna Rada approved the "Decommunisation Law".
-Since the introduction of the law, the city council renamed over 50 streets and administrative areas of the city, monuments of the Soviet Union leaders Lenin and Felix Dzerzhinsky have been destroyed, and names honouring Soviet leaders in the titles of industrial plants, factories, culture centres, and the DniproHES have been removed.
+Since the introduction of the law, the Zaporizhzhia City Council has renamed over 50 streets and administrative areas of the city, monuments of the Soviet Union leaders Lenin and Felix Dzerzhinsky have been destroyed, and names honouring Soviet leaders in the titles of industrial plants, factories, culture centres, and the DniproHES have been removed.

 Russian invasion (2022)

 Russian forces have been engaged in ongoing attacks on Zaporizhzhia since the beginning of the 2022 Russian invasion of Ukraine.
 On 27 February, fighting was reported in the southern outskirts, and Russian forces began shelling the city later that evening.
+Russia invaded and occupied part of Zaporizhzhia Oblast but failed to take Zaporizhzhia itself.
 On 3 March, Russian forces approached the Zaporizhzhia Nuclear Power Plant, raising concerns about a potential nuclear meltdown.
 Russian military forces fired missiles on Zaporizhzhia on the evening of 12/13 May.

 On 30 September, hours before Russia formally annexed Southern and Eastern Ukraine, the Russian Armed Forces launched S-300 missiles at a civilian convoy in Zaporizhzhia, killing at least 30 people.
 On 9 October, Russian forces launched rockets at residential buildings, killing at least 17 people.